First observation of controlled electron transfer within a single molecule

 Original paper: Berger, J., Ondráček, M., Stetsovych, O. et al. Quantum dissipation driven by electron transfer within a single molecule investigated with atomic force microscopy.
 Nat Commun 11, 1337 (2020). doi:10.1038/s41467-020-15054-w

-IOCB Tech, a technology transfer subsidiary of the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences (IOCB Prague), has donated 7 million Czech…
+IOCB Tech, a subsidiary of the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences, has donated kits for 10,000 isolations of viral RNA for COVID-19…